Great tips with removing and installing your spark plugs.

 or one-sixteenth of a turn after finger tight.

 Once clean, re-gapped plugs are back in, check your wires.
-Ignition wires will deteriorate after a couple of years exposure to heat, oil, grease, and vibration.
+Ignition wires will deteriorate after a couple of years of exposure to heat, oil, grease, and vibration.
 New premium wires are an inexpensive way to upgrade your system.
-We recommend and stock ACCELL ignition wires.
-They’re a favorite of performance people and we install them on all of our field Service trucks.
-Premium wires will go a long way to enhancing engine performance, and cost pennies more than wires from Walmart.
+We recommend ACCELL ignition wires.
+They’re a favorite of performance people and premium wires will go a long way to enhancing engine performance, and cost pennies more than wires from Walmart.

-Another upgrade worth considering is to convert from a point style distributor to a solid state.
-See Foley Tech Tip #56 for a discussion of our solid state conversion kits.
-Finally, many customers have reported good success with ACCELL Super Coils and electronic spark enhancer.
+Another upgrade worth considering is to convert from a point-style distributor to a solid-state distributor.
+See Foley Tech Tip #52 or Tech Tip 198 for a discussion of our solid-state conversions.
+Finally, many customers have reported success with ACCELL Super Coils and electronic spark enhancers.

 We hope this tech tip has been helpful.
 We publish this series of tech tips because we believe that tech support matters and we want to advance the knowledge base in our marine and industrial engine industry.